 The VIX, which measures implied volatilities in S&P 500 options contracts is often seen as a broad based predictor of the market’s risk appetite.
 Sometimes called the “fear gauge”, an increasing VIX indicates risk aversion and less demand for high yielding currencies.

 A falling VIX means increasing demand for risky assets – generally this a forward indicator of “dollar weakness” (see long term VIX chart).

 VIX has shown a bit of restraint lately as charts and volume suggest, but as this index has been pushed down into the low 20’s and even high teens, it is coiled and ready for a push upward.
 The VIX can push upwards of 10%-20% in one day, making it one of the best day trades out there if one knows how to trade the news.

-Oil: As oil continues is slow march upward, the VIX can be used as a hold play for day traders and those with short to medium buy and hold strategies.
+Oil: As oil continues in a bear market trend, the VIX can be used as a hold play for day traders and those with short to medium buy and hold strategies.

 Selling options: Options can be another great play on volatility, especially on the sell side.
 Options are priced significantly higher when volatility increases.
 Selling options at a peak is therefore a way of shorting volatility.

 If you missed the first big move, buy side put options can be used to profit when bull trap rallies collapse.
 This strategy does require careful timing and certainly isn’t for novices.

 Metals and cryptos represent interesting alternatives at this time.
 Traditionally a safe haven, gold and especially silver has been punished, and has seen some big downwards legs during this bear market.
 Though much of this can be attributed to technical factors such as margin calls and a need for liquidity.